-Heidelberg’s architecture is overwhelmingly Baroque with lots of fun details.
+Heidelberg’s architecture is overwhelmingly baroque with lots of fun details.
 If you’re a photography enthusiast, don’t miss the dragon on the Dubliner Pub (Hauptstrasse 93), the Renaissance figures on Heidelberg’s famous Hotel zum Ritter (Hauptstrasse 178) or the University Library‘s Art Nouveau elements (Plöck 107).
-There are countless other architectural flourishes that co-exist with modern flairs.
-You’ll find them so long as you’re looking to the skyward sections of the buildings.

-) by funicular rail at Parkhaus 12 (P12), or you can hoof it yourself.
+Famous for its partial-ruin status, the Heidelberg Castle is the city’s most famous landmark.
+You can reach the castle (Schloss) by funicular rail at Parkhaus 12 (P12), or you can hoof it yourself.
 A sign near the base of the stairs near P12 gives two self-climb options.
 The Fussweg zum Schloss has 314 steps, whereas the Kurzer Buckel is a scenic, inclined ramp.
 If you pursue the latter option in the early morning, before the ticket office opens, you can enter the castle courtyard for free.

 If you want to see the world’s largest wine vat, as well as a sleepy Apotheken Museum (pharmacy museum), purchase an entry ticket at the Kasse (cashier).
-If you’d rather take in the splendor independently and forgo an entry fee, bring along a bottle of wine and some treats and lounge on the grassy grounds near the Vater Rhein
+If you’d rather take in the splendor independently and forgo an entry fee, bring along a bottle of wine and some treats and lounge on the grassy grounds near the Vater Rhein water fountain.
+There are also numerous stone benches nearby; in fact, Shawn proposed to me on one of most handsome ones.
+We were also married in the Heidelberg Castle Chapel on a frosty, but magical winter evening.

-In past centuries, Heidelberg professors and philosophers strolled the Philosophers’ Walk (Philosophenweg), a scenic one-mile lane, that overlooks the castle, Old Town and Neckar River.
-The most atmospheric way to access the walk is by ascending a steep, cobbled path that criss-crosses the Heiligenberg hill.
-Cross over the Neckar River via the Old Bridge (Alte Brücke) then cross the street at the traffic light.
-Look for the ivy-covered lane where you’ll begin your climb.
 There are several rest stops mid-way through the walk that offer great views of the city.
 Wear comfortable shoes and bring water as the hike to the Philosophenweg can be tiring.
-Also, consider going just before sunset, as the view of the twinkling Old Town below is a sight to see.
+Consider going just before sunset, as the view of the twinkling Old Town below is a sight to see.
 If you return the way you came, be sure to have a flashlight, as the path could otherwise be dangerous at night.
 Also consider going as far west as you can on the Philosopher’s Walk.
 There you’ll reach a paved road to Neuenheim, with easy Old Town access too.

 Usher in spring

 During the pre-World War II war era, this amphitheater (known locally as the Thingstätte) was built by the Nazis so that citizens could gather to hear propaganda presentations and watch theatrical productions.
 Forty structures like this one were built in Germany in the 1930s.

-The structure is located at the top of the Heiligenberg (Holy Mountain) on the north side of the Neckar River.
+The Thingstätte is located at the top of the Heiligenberg (Holy Mountain) on the north side of the Neckar River.
 You can access the Thingstätte by foot, though be advised that the hike takes you farther above the Philosophers’ Walk.

 Today, the Thingstätte serves as a venue for concerts and other gatherings.
 Every year, on the eve of May 1st, thousands of locals gather here to participate in the Walpurgis celebration, which heralds spring’s arrival.
 Revelers carry flame-lit torches and light bonfires, casting an eerie glow on the hillside.

 Engage in monkey business

 If you want to ensure your return to Heidelberg, touch the primate’s fingers.
 If you’re seeking wealth, touch his mirror.
 If you’re hoping to up your fertility levels, touch the brass mice near the monkey.
 If you want a silly photo opportunity (yes, I’m guilty of having done this), ride side- saddle on the primate’s back.
 A bridge monkey has been here since the 15th century.
-Incredible, since I’ve seen him endure such abuse over the years!
+Incredible — since I’ve seen him endure such abuse over the years!
 This fellow only dates back to the late 1970s though.

 Mingle on the Neckar

 The Karl Theodor Bridge, or Old Bridge (Alte Brücke) to which it’s most often referred, is one of Heidelberg’s most famous landmarks, and also one of its newest.
 In past centuries it was made of wood, and had to be rebuilt several times.
-The bridge was finally constructed in stone in the late 1700’s, but it wasn’t meant to last.
+The bridge was finally constructed in stone in the late 1700’s, but it wasn’t destined to last.
 In the last days of World War II, German soldiers used explosives to destroy the bridge.
 It was rebuilt in 1946, thanks to the donations of Heidelberg city residents.
 Today, it’s a swell spot to pose with the castle overhead.